CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 Apart from <strong>listening on port 8080</strong>, there is nothing to change on your application.

-We automatically build and run your application, as `go get myapp` would build it.
+We automatically build and run your application, see [Build the application](#build-the-application).
 The executable is run with the application's root as its current path.
 So if your application has a "static" folder at its root, it will be accessible via "./static" in your application.